 This step is really important for a flawless finish.
 If there is any grime, use a degreaser to eliminate it.
+(I like the one linked because it’s formulated specifically for wood.)
 Otherwise a simple cleaning spray will do the trick.
 Allow it to dry.

 2. Sand – or don’t

-See above how to skip the step without sacrificing quality.
+You don’t have to sand!
+Learn how to skip this step without sacrificing quality.

 3. Clean, again

 Remove any dust particles.